phonedude/cs533-f23/assignments/pieroni/7/README.md

 This assignment consisted of creating and managing a webserver using Node.js.
 Within the webserver you can see ATTEMPTED phishing site to capture login credentials of potential victims.
 (EDUCATIONAL PURPOSES ONLY)

-This webpage is a user created site of the 2007 myspace.
-A recreation used by fans from the original MySpace website.
+This webpage is a copy of Ikea's webpage that encourages the user to login before entering the site.

 # Link to Youtube Video:  https://youtu.be/pWfzbpmImK4